Industry invited to shape next phase of inclusion research

 “Your thoughts, your feelings and your experience truly matter in helping make this incredible industry one where everyone feels welcome, valued and accepted.”

-Lucy Lewis, national account lead at Skipton Building Society, said: “With stable housing linked to upward mobility, it’s important that we as an industry reflect and truly understand the diverse communities we support.
+Lucy Lewis, national account lead at Skipton Building Society, added: “With stable housing linked to upward mobility, it’s important that we as an industry reflect and truly understand the diverse communities we support.

 “Every response to this survey helps identify what’s working, where barriers still exist, and where change is needed.”

-Caroline Mirakian, mortgage distribution director at United Trust Bank, added: “When people can see how to belong and how to succeed, our industry becomes stronger, fairer and more relevant.
+And Caroline Mirakian, mortgage distribution director at United Trust Bank, said: “When people can see how to belong and how to succeed, our industry becomes stronger, fairer and more relevant.

 “We have a responsibility to make pathways into and through our industry visible and open to all.